Teach Dr. King’s Speech

 Each year, as part of Georgetown University’s MLK: “Let Freedom Ring!”
 Initiative, the Center for Social Justice encourages members of our community to reflect on one of Dr. King’s famous speeches via Teach the Speech.
 Over the years, faculty, staff, and students across campus have participated in Teach the Speech events focusing on a wide range of speeches by Dr. King.

-In 2022, the Georgetown community is invited to focus on Dr. King’s hallmark speech “I Have a Dream”.”
-In addition, all are invited to join (either in person or on Zoom) the January 11 Teach the Speech Teach-In, featuring three mini-keynote addresses as well as a dialogue with the speakers.
+In 2022, the Georgetown community is invited to focus on Dr. King’s hallmark speech “I Have a Dream.”
+In addition, all are invited to join (either in person or on Zoom) the January 11 Teach the Speech Teach-In, featuring two mini-keynotes, a student reflection and a dialogue with the speakers.

 See previous year’s Teach the Speech events and keynote speakers below.